mjy2002/motors/README.md

 # motors
-Software for controlling a stepper motor and servo motor by USART SPI Mode (On development)
+Software for controlling a stepper motor and servo motor by I2C communication with another microcontroller (On development)